GroovinChip/call_manager/README.md

 If you would like to contribute to this application:
 1. Fork the repository
 2. Clone the repository to your machine
+3. Create an app in the Firebase console, add your SHA1 key, and add the google-services.json file to your android/app directory
-3. Make your changes
+4. Make your changes
-4. Open a pull request
+5. Open a pull request

 ## Getting Started with Flutter